GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-asimba.md

 We need to create a trust relationship in Gluu-Asimba server with Shibboleth SP metadata.

  - Log into oxTrust
- - Grab Shibboleth SP metadata.
-You can get that with https://[sp_hostname]/Shibboleth.sso/Metadata
+ - Grab the Shibboleth SP metadata at `https://[sp_hostname]/Shibboleth.sso/Metadata`

 ## Test SSO